Backlinks for SEO: Still Worth their weight in Gold in 2025?

 Before we dive into what backlinks are today, let’s rewind a bit to how they even came to matter in the first place.

-Back in the early days of the internet—when search engines were clunky and chaotic—finding what you were looking for was no easy feat.
+Back in the early days of the internet, when search engines were clunky and chaotic, finding what you were looking for was no easy feat.
 You pretty much had to know exactly what to type, and even then, results were hit or miss.
-There was no sorting or ranking of useful vs. useless pages.
+There was no sorting or ranking of useful versus useless pages.

-Backlinks simply put are links from one website to another.
-In short, they serve as a vote of confidence signaling to search engines like Google that the information that is being linked is not only valuable but credible as well.
-The more high-quality backlinks a website has, the better the chance they have to rank well in search engine result pages, or SERPs for short.
+Backlinks, simply put, are links from one website to another.
+They serve as a vote of confidence, signalling to search engines like Google that the information being linked is valuable and credible.

 Are Backlinks Still a Viable Strategy for 2025?